-- 5.5 Great Staughton is identified in the Huntingdonshire Local Plan as a Small Settlement where proposals for development which are within the built up area are supported subject to the criteria set out in the Local Plan and the Neighbourhood Plan.
+- 6.5 Great Staughton is identified in the Huntingdonshire Local Plan as a Small Settlement where proposals for development which are within the built up area are supported subject to the criteria set out in the Local Plan and the Neighbourhood Plan.
 Additionally, the Local Plan restricts developments outside of the built-up areas in hamlets and smaller groups of dwellings.
-These areas, outside the built up area, are broadly defined in the Local Plan and can include isolated properties or areas of ribbon development and fragmented development which are physically and visually detached from the main built form. - 5.6 Development outside the identified Built Up Area will be supported where it accords with the specific opportunities allowed for through Local Plan policies: LP 10 'The Countryside', LP 19 'Rural Economy', LP 22 'Local Services and Community Facilities', LP 23 'Tourism and Recreation', LP 28 'Rural Exceptions Housing', LP 33 'Rural Buildings' and LP 38 'Water Related Development'. - 5.7 The Local Plan does not include a development boundary or envelope which identifies the built up area for Great Staughton.
+These areas, outside the built up area, are broadly defined in the Local Plan and can include isolated properties or areas of ribbon development and fragmented development which are physically and visually detached from the main built form. - 6.6 Development outside the identified Built Up Area will be supported where it accords with the specific opportunities allowed for through Local Plan policies: LP 10 'The Countryside', LP 19 'Rural Economy', LP 22 'Local Services and Community Facilities', LP 23 'Tourism and Recreation', LP 28 'Rural Exceptions Housing', LP 33 'Rural Buildings' and LP 38 'Water Related Development'. - 6.7 The Local Plan does not include a development boundary or envelope which identifies the built up area for Great Staughton.
 Planning Officers assess each proposal on a site by site basis.
 The intent of Policy GSNP 2 is to identify the Built Up Area Boundary which directs development within the settlement whilst protecting the countryside from encroachment.
-It also seeks to ensure that essential infrastructure is provided to support the needs of any development. - 5.8 There are 4 areas of housing in the Parish as well as a few scattered dwellings.
-These are: - The Town - Dillington - Staughton Highway and The Green.
+It also seeks to ensure that essential infrastructure is provided to support the needs of any development. - 6.8 There are 4 areas of housing in the Parish as well as a few scattered dwellings.
+These are: - The Town - Dillington

-- Staughton Moor - 5.9 Of the 370 dwellings in the parish, approximately 300 can be found in the area around The Highway and The Green.
+- Staughton Highway and The Green. - Staughton Moor - 6.9 Of the 370 dwellings in the parish, approximately 300 can be found in the area around The Highway and The Green.
 The Town area has 18 dwellings which are in reasonably close proximity to each other and then another dozen spaced out over a mile along the access and egress to and from the village.
 Dillington is a grouping of approximately 18 dwellings and The Moor area has a further 17 well-spaced dwellings.
-In addition, there are a few isolated dwellings scattered across the parish. - 5.10 The only area which conforms to Huntingdonshire Local Plan's definition of a built up area, is Staughton Highway and The Green.
+In addition, there are a few isolated dwellings scattered across the parish. - 6.10 The only area which conforms to Huntingdonshire Local Plan's definition of a built up area, is Staughton Highway and The Green.
 The other 3 areas do not constitute an area of 30 dwellings, they are physically separated from other parts of the parish by significant amounts of countryside which is important to be retained and therefore are not considered to constitute built up areas as defined in the Huntingdonshire Local Plan.
-These areas are in the countryside in respect of Local Plan policies. - 5.11 Importantly, development in Staughton Highway and The Green would represent a more sustainable form of development as the vast majority of community services such as the primary school, doctor's surgery, pre-school, village hall, retail outlets, playing field and the pub are all within the Staughton Highway and The Green area. - 5.12 Development proposals on windfall sites and infill development for up to 2 dwellings, within the Built-Up Area Boundary, will be supported subject to the location, size and design of the development respecting the character in the immediate area and the settlement as a whole.
+These areas are in the countryside in respect of Local Plan policies.